Holiday Pay Entitlement & Unpaid Holiday Pay

 Commonly agency and other workers are given extra pay on top of their hourly pay rather than being given paid holiday leave (called ‘rolled up holiday pay’).
 If this is done without your agreement or a way that is not clear and transparent way, it will be unlawful.

-If you denied your statutory holiday entitlement or not paid the correct amount of holiday pay you can bring a claim in the Employment Tribunal.
+If you are denied your statutory holiday pay entitlement or not paid the correct amount of holiday pay you can bring an unpaid holiday claim in the Employment Tribunal.
 The time-limits are short and strict.

-If you want advice about your holiday rights you can telephone our employment team direct on 020 7653 3222 or email us email@example.com.
+If you want advice about your rights on holiday pay when leaving a job, or unpaid holiday claims, you can telephone our employment team direct on 020 7653 3222 or email us firstname.lastname@example.org.